Royal Australian Historical Society: History

 A public meeting in Sydney Town Hall on 30 October 1900 resulted in a resolution that an "Australian Historical Society" would be formed, in order to collect and preserve records, prints, photographs, books and other material relating to the history of Australia.
 The inaugural meeting of the Australian Historical Society on 15 March 1901 was attended by about ten people.
 The first president was Andrew Houison, and the first patron David Scott Mitchell (founder of the Mitchell Library).

 Membership grew, and in 1918, the Society was granted the right to use the prefix "Royal".

-The society's first premises, History House, opened at 8 Young Street, Sydney, in 1941, which remained its home until the move to the new (and current) History House at 133 Macquarie Street in 1971.
+The society's first premises, History House, opened at 8 Young Street, Sydney, in 1941.
+The home was arranged by the bibliophile President, Sir John Alexander Ferguson.
+In 1964 Margaret Joan Woodhouse moved her bookselling business into the building.
+The business focussed on second-hand and antiquarian books with Australian and Pacific subjects.

 A. G. L. Shaw served on the Council of the RAHS during the 1950s and 1960s.
+Young Street remained the society's home until the move to the new (and current) History House at 133 Macquarie Street in 1971.
+The bookshop also moved to Macquarie Street and stayed until 1983.

 Activities

 The society undertakes a range of activities including lectures and workshops, functions, walks, talks, and visits on a wide variety of topics in Australian history.
 It holds an annual conference which addresses current historical issues in local history and heritage.
 The society also has a research library with an extensive collection of pictorial and text resources on all aspects of the history of New South Wales.
 In addition it administers grant schemes on behalf of the New South Wales government for the promotion of heritage and the writing and publication of local history.